 Updated on November 5, 2018

 Lycée Français de la Nouvelle-Orléans grants priority in the OneApp lottery to children who meet any of the above criteria.
 To benefit from the “Economically Disadvantaged” priority, supported documentation must be provided by the OneApp deadlines.

 - Applicants to Pre-K4 provide eligibility documentation directly to EnrollNOLA (OneApp).
-Download this cheat sheet or see below for required documents.
+Download this cheat sheet for required documents.